-The following recommendations are derived from the results of the Aboriginal archaeological and cultural heritage assessment and the recent test excavation results.
-The recommendations have been developed after considering the archaeological context, environmental information, earlier consultation with the local Aboriginal community, the findings of the survey results, the excavation results, the predicted impact of the proposed development on archaeological resources and comments received from the current stakeholders on the draft report.
+The following recommendations are derived from the results of the Aboriginal archaeological and cultural heritage assessment and the previous test excavation results.
+The recommendations have been developed after considering the archaeological context, environmental information, earlier consultation with the local Aboriginal community, the findings of the survey results, the previous excavation results, the predicted impact of the proposed development on archaeological resources and comments received from the current stakeholders on the draft report.

-- 1. Avoidance of Aboriginal Archaeological Sites and PADs in the western precinct The proposed development in the western precinct will avoid all of the known Aboriginal archaeological sites but it should be noted that the PAD Fernhill Mulgoa 10 (#45-5-3228) is located close to the northern boundary of the subdivision.
-The proponent must avoid any impact to Fernhill Mulgoa 10 (#45-5-3228), as a minimum measure this must include the provision of temporary fencing around Fernhill Mulgoa 10 during the development phase. - 2.
-The proponent should apply for an AHIP under Section 90 of the National Parks and Wildlife Act 1974 for the "community collection" and "harm to certain Aboriginal objects through the proposed works" for the site Fernhill Mulgoa 7 (#45-5-3242) and the part of Fernhill Mulgoa 12 (#45-5-3230) which lies within the development footprint in the eastern precinct.
-The AHIP must be granted prior to any work occurring which has potential to harm these sites. - 3.
+- 1. The proponent should apply for an AHIP under Section 90 of the National Parks and Wildlife Act 1974 for the "community collection" and "harm to certain Aboriginal objects through the proposed works" for the site Fernhill Mulgoa 7 (#45-5-3242) and Fernhill Mulgoa 12 (#45-5-3230) which both lie within the development footprint in the eastern precinct.
+The AHIP must be granted prior to any work occurring which has potential to harm these sites. - 2.
+For cultural reasons, Aboriginal community members may wish to monitor bulk excavation work conducted as part of the construction process.
+Prior to excavation in this area, the client should notify the participating Aboriginal groups of this work. - 3.
 All artefacts obtained from the test excavations are to be repatriated in a location chosen within the Fernhill Estate specifically for this purpose, chosen in consultation with the proponent and the Aboriginal community. - 4.
 If there are any changes to the Proposal then a re-analysis of the Aboriginal archaeological constraints should be untaken by a qualified archaeological consultant. - 5.
-All contractors undertaking earthworks on site should be briefed on the protection of Aboriginal heritage objects under the National Parks and Wildlife Act 1974 and the penalties for damage to these objects. - 6.
-This report contains descriptions and locational data relating to Aboriginal archaeological and cultural material and sites.
-Should public exhibition of this document be required, it is advisable that Austral Archaeology be contacted in order to ascertain information which should be removed prior to public release. - 7.
-A copy of this report must be made available to all Aboriginal stakeholders who have registered an interest in this project.
-Their contact details are available in Appendix F. - 8.
-A copy of this report and a signed copy of an Aboriginal Cultural Heritage Assessment Report Cover Sheet (included as Appendix G) must be forwarded to the AHIMS registrar at the following address:
+All contractors undertaking earthworks on site should be briefed on the protection of Aboriginal heritage objects under the National Parks and Wildlife Act 1974 and the penalties for damage to these objects.